 The Company has determined, on a pro forma basis, that the combined net sales of the Company and Manhattan, giving effect to the Manhattan Acquisition as if it had been completed on March 29, 2021, is \$100.8 million and \$115.8 million for fiscal years 2023 and 2022, respectively, and the combined net income for fiscal years 2023 and 2022 is \$2.8 million and \$9.1 million, respectively.
-These amounts combine the net sales and net income (or loss, as applicable) from the Company's consolidated statements of income for fiscal years 2023 and 2022 with the respective amounts from Manhattan's consolidated statements of operations for its fiscal years endedDecember 31, 2021, respectively.
-The combined amounts of net income or loss include adjustments related to the amortizable intangible assets acquired and estimates of the interest expense and income tax expense or benefit that would have been incurred, but otherwise do not reflect the costs of any integration activities or benefits that may result from the realization of future cost savings from operating efficiencies, or any revenue, tax or other synergies thatmay result from the Manhattan Acquisition.
+These amounts combine the net sales and net income (or loss, as applicable) from the Company's consolidated statements of income for fiscal years 2023 and 2022 with the respective amounts from Manhattan's consolidated statements of operations for its fiscal years ended December 31, 2022 and December 31, 2021, respectively.
+The combined amounts of net income or loss include adjustments related to the amortization of the amortizable intangible assets acquired and estimates of the interest expense and income tax expense or benefit that would have been incurred, but otherwise do not reflect the costs of any integration activities or benefits that may result from the realization of future cost savings from operating efficiencies, or any revenue, tax or other synergies that may result from the Manhattan Acquisition.